LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 ### File Upload interactions

-Use a File Upload interaction in a dialog when you need the consumer to upload a file that you require.
+Use a File Upload (integration) interaction in a dialog when you need the consumer to upload a file that you require.
 As examples, you might want to do this when the consumer needs to provide an ID card or a document demonstrating proof of a good credit score.

 In the chat window, the consumer can upload the file by dragging and dropping it onto the window.